kimballtyler/know/README.md

 - AWS EC2

 ## Features
-* User can login with username
-* User can view search page
-* User can search for posts based on location
+* User can add a new test entry
+* User can include the date they were tested, what city/state they were tested in, the tests they received, and the results of each test in a test entry
-* User can view specific posts
+* User can view all testing entries
-* User can place a bid on a post
-* User can send a private message to seller
+* User can add a sexual partner/encounter
-* User can see list of all private messages
+* User can view all sexual partners/encounters
-* User can create a new post
+* User can search for locations to get tested
-* User can edit an existing post
+* User can create an account
-* User can add a post to their bids list
-* User can add a post to their watch-list
+* User can login to their account
-* User can view profile
-* User can edit profile

 ## Preview